GovA11y/rabbitmq/README.md

 ## Usage

 This Docker image provides a pre-configured RabbitMQ server for EqualifyApp.
 To use A11yRabbit, simply run the container to start the server.
-The RabbitMQ management console is available at http://localhost:15672 using the default username and password (guest/guest).
+The RabbitMQ management console is available at http://localhost:15672 using the username and password (bhensel/big_boss).

 ```sh
 docker run -d --name a11y-rabbit -p 5672:5672 -p 15672:15672 equalifyapp/a11y-rabbit